ccsl-usp/modelo-latex/README.md

 if you have some LaTeX experience, you may benefit from skimming the comments, tutorial, and examples, as they include some useful tips.

-You need a reasonably recent working LaTeX installation (TeXLive 2019 works, but we recommend 2020 or newer), including biber and biblatex (among other packages).
+You need a reasonably recent working LaTeX installation (TeXLive 2020 works), including biber and biblatex (among other packages).
 The example documents may be compiled with `latexmk` and this repo includes compiled versions of them.

 ## FAQ